 We only hold your personal data on our systems for as long as is necessary for the relevant purpose.
 If you want us to remove your details from your subscriptions (providing you do not have any bookings, any other contractual agreements or there is a legal basis for not doing so) then you can email us at email@example.com any time to request this.
 Please put ‘Personal Data’ in the subject heading.

-If you have any further questions or comments concerning your privacy, wish to access your personal data held about you, delete, or update information we hold about you, please contact firstname.lastname@example.org (please put ‘Personal Data’ in the subject heading’).
+If you have any questions or comments concerning personal information we hold about you, please contact firstname.lastname@example.org (please put ‘Personal Data’ in the subject heading’).
 In order to verify your request we will require 2 forms of identification (e.g driving licence, passport, birth certificate, council tax bill, vehicle registration document).
 These forms of ID will be reviewed and held on our systems in line with this privacy notice.

 We welcome your comments on privacy issues so please do contact us with any queries or suggestions.

 You have the right to lodge a complaint in relation to the processing of your personal data with the Information Commissioner’s Office, the public body responsible for information rights.
 More information can be found on their website at https://ico.org.uk, or you can write to them at: